 This small Texas town gets an infusion of Christmas season charm.
-Annual festivities are celebrated in Fredericksburg where the entire community gather and share an old-fashioned celebration.
+Annual festivities are celebrated in Fredericksburg where the entire community gathers and shares an old-fashioned celebration.
 Carolers sing merry Christmas melodies and cheers.

 Nutcracker performances are showcased for everyone to enjoy.
 Texas Tech University holds Carol of Lights, an annual event where more than 20,000 students and alumni gather to witness the Texas Tech University Combined Choirs bring the music of the season to life.
 The Carillon Concert concludes with the iconic lighting of the Memorial Circle to the Science Quadrangle.